PoisotLab/ms_svd_networks/manuscript.md

 ## Connectance constrains complexity (but also rank deficiency)

+We used simulated annealing [@Kirkpatrick1984OptSim] to generate networks with the highest, or lowest, possible SVD entropy values.
+From a set network size (30 species, 15 on each side) with a random number of interactions (spanning the entire range from minimally to maximally connected), we reorganised interactions until the SVD entropy was as close to 0 or 1 as possible.
+We repeated the process 25 times for every number of interactions.
+We also measured the relative rank deficiency of the generated networks.
+This allows identifying the boundaries of both measures of complexity.

 By exploring the minimal and maximal values of SVD entropy for networks of a given size, we can show that the range of complexity that a network can express varies as a function of connectance (@fig:simann).
 As reported by